nfumba/qe-todolist/Task 1_Test Plan/TestPlan.md

         > Check that no empty forms are created.

         > There are different feld validations, all the above validations should be checked in a manual or an automated way.

+ # 5.3.3 API Testing:

+Set of procedures to verify the expected functionality, reliability, and security and ensure the correct interaction between backend and frontend.
+To validate the logic of the build architecture within a short amount of time.
+Each api test consists of some test actions mentioned below.
+Further details of API Testing will be covered in API Test Plan

+- Verify the endopoints accordingly

+- Verify required request headers and their correct values

+    - Add item : POST request
+    - Update item : POST request
+    - Delete item : GET requste
+- Verify response payload Verify correct HTTP status code and response headers

+- Verify expected result and correct application state Verify correct performance sanity

 # 5.4.
 Automation Testing: